TRON-Bioinformatics/oblx/CONTRIBUTING.md

 ## Contribute

-Contributions are welcome, are greatly appreciated and are acknowledged.
+Contributions are very welcome and acknowledged.
 Therefore, create a new issue that describes the required contribution and steps.
 We will check if the feature fits into the concept.
 If this is the case, create a merge request and we will merge the